nopool/kratum/README.md

    ```

 5. Edit the [server config file](config/default.json) by replacing `[Insert node identifier here]`
-   with a unique ID to log for each of your server instances and `[Insert wallet address here]` with
+   with a unique ID to log for each of your server instances, `[Insert project URL here]` and
-   the Kadena key that you want to assign block rewards to.
+   `[Insert API key here]` with your Supabase credentials, and `[Insert wallet address here]` with the

-6. _TODO: Document Supabase config._
+   Kadena key that you want to assign block rewards to.

-7. Anytime after your Chainweb node has synced with the rest of the network (which you can check by
+6. Anytime after your Chainweb node has synced with the rest of the network (which you can check by
    matching the block height of your node at
    [https://[domain]:1789/chainweb/0.0/mainnet01/cut](https://[domain]:1789/chainweb/0.0/mainnet01/cut)
    with that of the [Kadena block explorer](https://explorer.chainweb.com/mainnet)), run the server: